General Purpose of the Collection

 Types of Materials

-- Books, periodicals, and reference materials, including atlases, indexes and abstracts, dictionaries and encyclopedias, handbooks, and bibliographies.
+- Books, periodicals, and reference materials, including atlases, dictionaries and encyclopedias, handbooks, and bibliographies.

 - Collected Selectively